-The carnival was going to run from March 22nd to 26th this year from 10 am until 9 pm, from 10 am until 10 pm on the Fridays and Saturday of March 20th, 21st and 27th, and from 10 am to 8 pm on Saturday March 28th.
+The carnival was going to run from March 22nd to 26th in 2020 from 10 am until 9 pm, from 10 am until 10 pm on the Fridays and Saturday of March 20th, 21st and 27th, and from 10 am to 8 pm on Saturday March 28th.

 Below were the planned hours of operation on each specific date:

 - Friday, March 20th, 2020 – 10 am to 10 pm

 - Saturday, March 21st, 2020 – 10 am to 10 pm

 - Sunday, March 22nd, 2020 – 10 am to 9 pm

 - Monday, March 23rd, 2020 – 10 am to 9 pm

 - Tuesday, March 24th, 2020 – 10 am to 9 pm

 - Wednesday, March 25th, 2020 – 10 am to 9 pm

 - Thursday, March 26th, 2020 – 10 am to 9 pm